.

 6. Rename and save your compressed PDF.

 Depending on the original PDF size, your new document size should be close to 1 MB or below.
-If it isn’t, you can use the PDF size converter tool a second time to try and compress further.
+If it isn’t, you can use the PDF size converter tool a second time to try to compress further.
 You can use the Reduce File Size command in Acrobat to choose the exact level of compression you want.

 FAQs